dominik-ilja/delta-desk-notes/Sushchnosti/Delta Desk/People/Zulqarnain Niazi.md

 Contact Frequency:
 Contact Types:
 Type: Mennesker
-Last Updated: September 19, 2025, at 10:01 PM
+Last Updated: October 17, 2025, at 3:11 PM
 ---
 # Zulqarnain Niazi

-<span class="placeholder">No description</span>
+- Paid around $1,250 a month
+- Lives in Pakistan

 ## Topics to follow up on